sammancoaching/website/society/events/open_ensemble_2023-04-20.md

 * Development teams use ensemble working to do their normal work and raise quality.
 * Technical coaches use ensemble as a teaching forum for the teams they work with.
-* Dev leads and architects can share knowledge and skills with the teams they are responsible for.
+* Dev leads and architects hold ensembles to share knowledge and skills with the teams they are responsible for.
 * Open source projects host ensemble sessions where new contributors can work with experienced contributors.

-For a group that's never worked this way before it can be a little daunting and doesn't always go as well as you hoped the first time.
+For people who have never worked this way before it can be a little daunting and doesn't always go as well as you hoped the first time.
 This session is an introduction to the roles and basic structures of ensemble collaboration.
 We'll do a code kata in Java, although the focus will be on collaboration techniques.
 Don't worry if you're not that familiar with Java, we'll help you.

-Coming to this session will give you the skills you need to:
+Coming to this session will hopefully give you the skills and confidence you need to:

 * take part in open ensembles like those organized by [Mobus Operandi](https://mobusoperandi.com/),
 * start your own ensemble internally at your company